ajoecker/gauge-services/README.md

-# Gauge Graphql Test Project
+# Gauge Serice Test Project
 ## Idea
 To have a simple and easy-usable project for testing services such as graphql or REST.